-How To Write a Perfect Startup Resume
+How To Write a Perfect Startup Resume in 2024

 The resume is an essential part of your application documents.
 Based on its content, recruiters decide whether you are the right candidate for the advertised position or not, especially when you are applying for a position in a rapidly developing startup.